By the end of this section, you will be able to:

 In the illustration at the beginning of this chapter, the fire warms the snowshoers’ faces largely by radiation.
 Convection carries some heat to them, but most of the air flow from the fire is upward (creating the familiar shape of flames), carrying heat to the food being cooked and into the sky.
 The snowshoers wear clothes designed with low conductivity to prevent heat flow out of their bodies.

 In this section, we examine these methods in some detail.
-Each method has unique and interesting characteristics, but all three have two things in common: They transfer heat solely because of a temperature difference, and the greater the temperature difference, the faster the heat transfer (Figure 1.19).
+Each method has unique and interesting characteristics, but all three have two things in common: there is a net transfer of heat solely because of a temperature difference, and the greater the temperature difference, the faster the heat transfer (Figure 1.19).

 Name an example from daily life (different from the text) for each mechanism of heat transfer.